kcmdouglas/To-Do_With_Databases/README.md

-#Spark Template

-#### Basic file structure for Java applications running in Spark
+#To-Do using Databases

+#### Revisiting a simple Java to-do list using databases
-#### January 5, 2016.
+#### January 18, 2016.

 #### By Kassidy Douglas

 ## Description

-This repository is primarily used for having the necessary basic files needed for Java applications running in Spark, including files for Java classes, JUnit testing, FluentLenium testing, and a README (as demonstrated here).
+This repository is a homework exercise to aid in learning the basics about using databases in relation to Java applications.

 ## Setup/Installation Requirements

-* Clone this repository.
-* Make sure you have the technologies listed below installed, otherwise testing your apps may prove to be a bit difficult

 ## Technologies Used